 Fungus gnat adults are about 1/8-inch long, spindly looking flies with long legs and long, thin antennae.
 They resemble tiny mosquitoes more than they do common flies.
 These tiny, black insects seem innocuous enough as they hop all over your plants.

-But, while the adults rarely cause any problems, the young larvae will feed on the fine root hairs of your plants, causing them to lose vigor and develop yellow leaves.
+But, while the adults rarely cause any problems, the young larvae will feed on the fine root hairs of your plants, causing them to lose vigor, wilt, and develop yellow leaves.
 They can also tunnel into the base of cuttings or plant stems, which can be devastating for succulents, leeks, or onion seedlings in particular.

 Fungus gnats search out moist soil in which to lay their eggs.
 The eggs are about 1/100 inch in length and laid in clusters.
 Larvae are translucent gray to white worms, about 1/4 inch long, with shiny black heads.
-These insects can infest a crop from wet, algae-covered areas in the garden, from contaminated potting soil or by flying short distances from plant to plant.
+These insects can infest a crop from wet areas in the garden, from contaminated potting soil or by flying short distances from plant to plant.

 The easiest way to prevent fungus gnats is to water your plants properly.
 Overwatering, which causes your potting mix to remain moist for extended periods of time, attracts fungus gnats which seek out a steady supply of fungi, algae, and decaying plant matter for their larvae to eat.